Self-Supervised Depth and Ego-Motion Estimation for Monocular Thermal Video Using Multi-Spectral Consistency Loss: Introduction

 \section{Introduction}

-Recent CNN-based depth and ego-motion networks have shown outperformed performance in the benchmark dataset, such as KITTI and NYU~\cite{geiger2013vision,silberman2012indoor}.
-However, since these networks are designed for visible images, their performance is not guaranteed in low-light conditions such as dark rooms, tunnels, and night driving scenes due to a visible sensor limitation.
-Furthermore, in the real world, the illumination condition continuously and suddenly changes depending on the weather, time, and location.
-This leads to the problem that visible image based networks are hard to be utilized in the real-world regardless of illumination condition.
+\IEEEPARstart{S}{elf-supervised} learning of depth and ego-motion estimation is an actively researched topic to train a neural network without relying on ground-truth depth and pose labels, which require expensive equipment (\eg, Lidar and motion capture system) and a complicated label generation process.
+However, most self-supervised depth and ego-motion networks~\cite{zhou2017unsupervised,yin2018geonet,godard2019digging,bian2019unsupervised} have been designed for visible cameras.
+Their performance is not guaranteed under low-light conditions such as dark rooms, tunnels, and night road scenes.
+This is because visible cameras typically introduce noise, motion blur, and undesirable exposure levels in these low-light scenarios~\cite{shin2019camera}.
+Furthermore, illumination condition in the real world unexpectedly change depending on the weather, time, and location.
+Therefore, visible image based networks are difficult to use in the real-world due to their inherent sensitivity to lighting conditions.

-A thermal camera is one of the potential solutions to relieve these problems.
-The thermal camera shows more domain and environment insensitive property; it can directly measure long-wave infrared radiation (LWIR) of object and environment regardless of an external light source's presence.
-Therefore, the thermal camera can capture consistent image data under various light conditions and weather conditions.
-However, despite this advantage, both traditional- and learning-based researches for the thermal camera-based depth and ego-motion estimation are in the early stage.
+A thermal camera is one potential solution thanks to its environment insensitive property; it can directly measure long-wave infrared radiation of objects regardless of the presence of an external light source.
+Therefore, the thermal camera can capture consistent image data under various light and weather conditions.
+However, despite this advantage, a few unique characteristics of thermal images hinder their effectiveness.
+Unlike visible images, thermal images have relatively low resolution, low signal-to-noise ratio, low contrast, and blurry edges.
+These properties weaken a self-supervisory signal from the image reconstruction mechanism commonly used in self-supervised learning methods.

-A thermal image has a few unique properties that lead to some problems.
-Unlike the visible camera, the thermal image has relatively low resolution, low signal-to-noise ratio, low contrast, blurry edge, and homogeneous temperature distribution within the object.
-These properties weaken the image reconstruction signal, generally used in unsupervised training methods.
-Also, the thermal image is tricky to normalize when feeding into a neural network.
-The thermal camera's raw sensor data is expressed in 14 bits, which can represent approximately from -30\textdegree C to 150 \textdegree C in a low-gain mode.
-However, the temperature distribution in the usual real-world environment has a small variance about ${\pm}$10\textdegree C and the distribution offset changes across environments.
+Furthermore, proper thermal image format for temporal thermal image reconstruction has been not explored so far.
+Various recognition tasks~\cite{treible2017cats,choi2018kaist,sun2020fuseseg,kim2021ms} utilize 8bit thermal image format that have already lost temporal consistency between adjacent images through the built-in signal processing pipeline of the thermal camera.
+On the other hand, 14bit RAW sensor data preserve temporal consistency.
+However, these data can not be directly utilized for image reconstruction loss due to the wide measurement range.
+For example, the RAW sensor data can represent temperatures in an approximately -30\textdegree C to 150 \textdegree C range in low-gain mode~\cite{flir-ax5}.
+On the other hand, the temperature distribution in the real-world has a small variance about of ${\pm}$10\textdegree C.